-Mr. Head, an Atlanta DUI attorney with a satellite office in Cobb County, investigated the case thoroughly, seeking an answer to how to avoid Client getting another drunk driving conviction, and a DUI third offense.
+Mr. Head, an Atlanta DUI attorney with a satellite office in Cobb County, investigated the case thoroughly, seeking an answer to how to avoid the Client getting another drunk driving conviction, and a DUI third offense.
 In Georgia, this means a 5-year Georgia driver’s license revocation.

-Multiple pre-trial motions were filed on Client’s behalf, seeking to suppress certain evidence that was essential to Client being able to win her case.
+Multiple pre-trial motions were filed on the Client’s behalf, seeking to suppress certain evidence that was essential to the Client being able to win her case.
 Pre-trial plea discussions with the DUI prosecutor assigned to this case did not get very far, since the Cobb County State Court assistant solicitor wanted a full year in Cobb County jail to be served by the Client, on a guilty plea to third offense DUI.

 Based on the completed accident investigation and drunken driving arrest, and after reviewing the prosecutor’s witness list and the video from the arrest scene, Bubba Head advised her to waive her right to a jury trial, and go forward on a bench trial.

-The waiver of jury trial — in the right case — is one of dozens of DUI defense strategies developed by the DUI defense attorney over decades of criminal trial practice.
+The waiver of jury trial — in the right case — is one of the dozens of DUI defense strategies developed by the DUI defense attorney over decades of criminal trial practice.

 As is the usual plan for criminal trials, since the defense has NO burden of proof, DUI defense lawyer Bubba Head did not plan to have his client testify.
-No need existed for Client to take the witness stand and testify, and (in most criminal trials) this changes the dynamics of how the trier of fact perceives the evidence, or LACK of evidence.
+No need existed for the Client to take the witness stand and testify, and (in most criminal trials) this changes the dynamics of how the trier of fact perceives the evidence or LACK of evidence.

 The burden of proof is always on the State (prosecution) to prove all parts of the case, beyond a reasonable doubt.
-At trial, Client was found not guilty of DUI by the trial judge when Mr. Head was able to use one of the suppression motions to block the blood test results from being admitted into evidence, due to a flaw in the chain of custody of the blood test results.
+At trial, the Client was found not guilty of DUI by the trial judge when Mr. Head was able to use one of the suppression motions to block the blood test results from being admitted into evidence, due to a flaw in the chain of custody of the blood test results.

-Client was found guilty of leaving the scene of an accident involving property damage (which was not an offense that would take her driver’s license) and fined by the judge and placed on probation for 12 months.
+The client was found guilty of leaving the scene of an accident involving property damage (which was not an offense that would take her driver’s license) and fined by the judge and placed on probation for 12 months.
 No jail time followed.

 Client served no additional jail time at all, despite an original recommendation by the prosecutor (if she would plead GUILTY to DUI 3rd offense) of a jail sentence of 12 months, based on her horrible prior driving under the influence and criminal history.

-If you have a pending DUI case ANYWHERE in GA, call Cobb County DUI lawyer Bubba Head at 404-567-5515 or 1-888-DUI-HEAD [1-888-384-4323] for a FREE copy of his 430 page DUI book for clients, plus a FREE lawyer consultation and DUI case assessment by Mr. Head or one of his law partners, and learn how to avoid a conviction for a third DUI offense (or even a conviction for a first DUI offense).
+If you have a pending DUI case ANYWHERE in GA, call Cobb County DUI lawyer Bubba Head at 404-567-5515 or 1-888-DUI-HEAD [1-888-384-4323] for a FREE copy of his 430-page DUI book for clients, plus a FREE lawyer consultation and DUI case assessment by Mr. Head or one of his law partners, and learn how to avoid a conviction for a third DUI offense (or even a conviction for a first DUI offense).
 Talk to DUI specialists Bubba Head, Larry Kohn, or Cory Yager now.
-We are available 24 hours a day, weekends, and all major holidays.
+We are available 24 hours a day, on weekends, and on all major holidays.

 You can email DUI attorney Bubba Head your case information at his email address: firstname.lastname@example.org, for a quick return call from his Cobb County DUI law firm, to set up an appointment.

 Because a DUI conviction is FOREVER – it never comes off your criminal history – pleading guilty to a DUI charge is a huge mistake, if you have any chance to win.
-This Client in Cobb County State Court did not believe that she had any chance to win her 3rd DUI, but placed her faith in Bubba Head.
+This Client in Cobb County State Court did not believe that she had any chance to win her 3rd DUI but placed her faith in Bubba Head.
 Are your drunk driving facts WORSE than this case?